Srečko Kosovel: Late works

 The year 1925 was Kosovel's most productive period.
 It was also a time that saw him shift his politics to the left.
 As his prose became simpler in style, it had a greater appeal to the proletariat.
 Kosovel conceived the idea of a proletarians' writers union and a publishing house called Strelci ("Archers"), in which his collection of constructivist poetry could also be published.

 Reception

 The poetry of Kosovel is seen to come from three artistic movements: Impressionism, Expressionism and Constructivism.
 Kosovel's poetry also incorporates elements with Dadaism, Surrealism and Futurism.
 His style is too complex to be identified by a particular movement or current.
 His works show his concern with social and political oppression in the Slovene Lands, the fate of Slovenes threatened by foreign powers, the feeling of a decadence of Europe and the hope for a "new dawn".
 The Karst region, with its ascetic and rigid scenery, is one of the main motifs in Kosovel's poetry.
 His verses are full of wit, irony, depth and a sentiment of tragedy.

 He has been often compared to other brilliant and tragic European authors from his same generation, such as the Hungarian Attila József, Italian Cesare Pavese, or Spanish Federico García Lorca.

+Slovene composer Breda Šček set Kosovel’s texts to music.